Archanak2810/student-ai-engagement-dashboard/README.md

 •	Structure data to calculate KPIs and enable interactive dashboard visualizations

 # **📈 Visualization & Dashboard**
-•	Build pivot tables to summarize by stream, college, AI tool, and other categories
+•	Build pivot tables to summarize by stream, AI tool, and other categories

-•	Create charts to visualize trends, distributions, and comparisons (usage, trust, awareness, relations)
+•	Create charts to visualize trends, comparisons (usage, trust, awareness, relations)

 •	Add slicers for dynamic filtering by Academic Stream, Device used, and Trust in AI tools and Impact on Grades.